gileadekelvin/flatdata-web-extension/README.md

 You don't need to type the repository on Flatdata form, just click the button and enjoy!

+To visualize more examples of data access https://github.com/the-pudding/data

 ## How to Contribute